Daniel-Lasecki/vhdl-Daniel-Lasecki-school/LAB1_Setup/README.md

 ### Step 3: Customize VM

 The installed VM is naturally the same for all students, but will want to use your own identity to sync with TUAS gitlab repository.

+First, check if git is installed, and install if needed:

+student@student-VirtualBox:~/Desktop$ git

+Command 'git' not found, but can be installed with:

+sudo apt install git

+student@student-VirtualBox:~/Desktop$ sudo apt install git

 - Configure git identity
 ```bash
    student@student-VirtualBox:~$ git config --global user.name "Mona Lisa"